egovelox/mozeidon-app/README.md

 ## 🤓 Note for mozeidon CLI users

-Once you've installed Swell, you should be able use the `mozeidon-cli` binary, if you wish !
+Once you've installed Swell, you should be able to use the `mozeidon-cli` binary, if you wish !

 #### macOS